Controlled-access highway: Belgium

-In 1937, the first motorway between Brussels and Ostend was completed, following the example of neighboring countries such as Germany.
+In 1937, the first motorway between Brussels and Ostend was completed, following the example of neighbouring countries such as Germany.
 It mainly served local industries and tourism as a connection between the capital city and a coastal region.
 However, the Second World War and the reparation of the complete road network after the war caused a serious delay in the creation of other motorways.
-In 1949, the first plans were made to build a complete motorway network of 930 km that would be integrated with the neighboring networks.
-Although the plans were ready, the construction of the motorway network was much slower than in neighboring countries because the project was deemed not to be urgent.
+In 1949, the first plans were made to build a complete motorway network of 930 km that would be integrated with the neighbouring networks.
+Although the plans were ready, the construction of the motorway network was much slower than in neighbouring countries because the project was deemed not to be urgent.

 Because of economic growth in the 1960s, more citizens could afford cars, and the call for good-quality roads was higher than ever before.
 In each year between 1965 and 1973, over 100 km of motorway were built.
 At the end of the 1970s, the construction of motorways slowed down again due to costs, combined with an economic crisis, more expensive fuel and changing public opinion.
 In the following years, the only investments done were to complete already started motorway constructions.
 But most important cities were already connected.
 In 1981, the responsibilities for construction and maintenance of the motorways shifted from the federal to the regional governments.
 This sometimes caused tensions between the governments.
 For example, the part of the ring road around Brussels that crosses Wallonian territory has never been finished, since only Flanders suffers from the unfinished ring.

 Belgium today has the longest total motorway length per area unit of any country in the world.
 Most motorway systems in Belgium have at least three lanes in each direction.
 Nearly all motorways have overhead lighting including those in rural areas.
 The dense population of Belgium and the still unfinished state of some motorways, such as the ring roads around Brussels and Antwerp cause major traffic congestion on motorways.
 On an average Monday morning in 2012, there was a total of 356 km of traffic jams and the longest traffic jam of the year was 1,258 km, purely on the motorways.